ernsheong/jonlinblog.com/source/blog/2015-02-19-confessions-of-an-istj.html.markdown

 about startups these days, because what's wrong with the current way of doing things? (point 3)

 8. In my weakest moments, I don't actually follow through with what I have promised, even if that is a so-called ISTJ hallmark.
-It makes me feel really bad, but ISTJs do fail as well.
+It makes me feel really bad, but ISTJs do fail to keep their word sometimes, especially when plunged into a crisis mode.

 So these are the things I've discovered about myself.
 I don't like it much, but I just can't change my hardwiring to fast too soon.
 A girl who knows all this and still wants to be with me will be my jewel.